UCSB-VRL/MethaneMapper-Spectral-Absorption-aware-Hyperspectral-Transformer-for-Methane-Detection/README.md

 # PUT CODE HERE
 ```

-## Methane Hot Spots (MHS)

-In addition, we introduce Methane Hot Spots (MHS), a large-scale dataset of methane
-plume segmentation masks for over 1200 AVIRIS-NG flight
-lines collected by JPL from 2015-2022.
-It contains over 4000 methane plume
-sites covering terrain from 6 states: California, Nevada, New Mexico, Colorado,
-Midland Texas, and Virginia.
-MHS dataset is available for browsing, visualization, and download in [BisQue]().

 ## For developers
 Pre-Commit
 In order to provide some degree of uniformity in style, we can use the pre-commit tool to clean up source files prior to being committed.
 Pre-Commit runs a number of plugins defined in .pre-commit-config.yaml.
 These plugins enforce coding style guidelines.